 While the two are in London, they are in different areas.
 This means that if you travel through the Congestion Charge zone and the Ultra-Low Emission Zone, you will have to pay both fees – unless you are exempt.

 Struggling to charge in London?
 Invest in a home EV charger and charge faster, cheaper and greener.
-If you’re looking to make the switch to a dedicated EV charger, have a browse at our market-leading range here.
-Or, contact us at 03333 44 96 99.
+Alternatively, contact us at 03333 44 96 99 or fill in the contact form below.
 Our expert customer service team will always be happy to help.

 This type of electric charger has it's own cable to charge your car.